basaandewiel/basaandewiel.github.io/_posts/2021-12-30-RaspberryPI_arch_linux.md

 # Generate key pair with comment  comment saying which user created the key on which machine and when
 ssh-keygen -C "$(whoami)@$(uname -n)-$(date -I)" #accept default location for storage of keys
 # You can leave the passphrase empty, but that is less secure, see link above
-# Now copy public key to you server:
+# Now copy public key to you server
-ssh-copy-id p <portno> username@remote-server.org #replace of course username en server name, and <portno> by SSH port used on server, if other than 22
+ssh-copy-id -p <portno> username@remote-server.org #replace of course username en server name, and <portno> by SSH port used on server, if other than 22

 ```